k0sproject/rig/protocol/ssh/sshconfig/README.md

 - The origin of each value can be determined.
 - The origin based value precedence is correctly implemented as described in the specification.
 - Hostname canonicalization is implemented.
-- Proper unquoting and splitting of values.
+- Proper unquoting and splitting of values based on a converted `argv_split` from the original source.

 ### Status